zz2641/Prediction-Learning-Analytics/README.md

 The summary gives us the 5 number summary of each model regarding to ROC, Sensitivity and Specificity.
 As for the best model, it should be performing most stably with less variance in the parameters.
 Here I use eyeballing and mean as equipment to determine which model is stabler.

--Horizontally inspected, **c50 model** is generally more stable than other models in ROC, Sensitivity and Specificity.
+- Horizontally inspected, **c50 model** is generally more stable than other models in ROC, Sensitivity and Specificity.
 To sum up, I think the c50 model is the best.

 Finding important variables/features that help determine the predictability: